AmericanCouncils/secure-ng-resource/README.md

 You don't have to worry about redirecting the user after they successfully log in, the `appSession.login` function will take care of that.
 If the user was at another internal route and got kicked over to the login page by an auth failure, then they will be sent back there.
-If they went directly to the login page, then after logging in they will be directed to the `/` internal route by default.
+Otherwise they will be sent to the `/` internal route by default.

 ## Credits